-‘Hanna is a terrific writer, with an eye for a telling detail and a strong, unique, passionate voice.’ – Nick De Semlyen, Editor, Empire
+‘Hanna is a terrific writer, with an eye for a telling detail and a strong, unique, passionate voice.
+She’s put together some of the most revealing profiles to have run in Empire in recent years, vibrantly bringing her subjects’ stories to life.
+And her reviews, too, are highly insightful, while always keeping a light touch.
+A real force in film writing.’ – Nick De Semlyen, Editor, Empire

 ‘One of the smartest pop culture commentators out there, Hanna is able to filter the latest releases through a sophisticated lens of social justice with wit and flair.’ – Toby Moses, Guardian